-For assessments that have a recommended number of words, students should not submit work that exceeds this figure by plus 10%.
-Penalties will be applied for exceeding the word count and in some cases where assessors are looking for students to present work succinctly penalties may be applied as soon as the word count has been exceeded.
-Please refer to the specific grading rubrics/ assessment criteria for guidance and note that assessors may stop marking beyond the permitted word length.
-Unless stated otherwise in specific assessment guidelines, tables, diagrams, references and appendices are not included in the word count
+For assessments that have a recommended number of words, students should submit work that does not exceed this figure by plus 10%.
+Assessors may stop marking beyond the permitted word length.
+Unless stated otherwise in specific assessment guidelines, tables, diagrams, references and appendices are not included in the word count.